spudooli/spudooli-reader/README.md

 There is a mysql dump in the bin directory to create your database that matches mine.

-There is a feeds admin to add new feeds.
+There is a feeds admin to add new feeds and to delete feeds that are no good.

 Add a crontab entry to run update-feeds.py at an interval that suits you